aosceola27/MCDTweaks/README.md

 > [!WARNING]
 > Unfortunately, Firefox, Microsoft Edge, and Safari aren't supported at the moment, sorry!

+Special thanks to Blair and Reece for helping and testing this
 > Anthony, Class of 2027